Freaky/mkjail/README.md

 lookups it performs in order to construct a list of dependent files, folders and devices.

-By default the list is printed to STDOUT, or it can be written to a file.
+By default the list is printed to stdout, but the `-l` argument allows a file to be specified.

 The list can also be used to create an archive using `tar(1)` in any format its automatic creation mode supports, and it can be used to create a directory that